-I now turn to the question of whether such within-firm constraints on wages may help explain why wages vary so little while unemployment varies so much over the business cycle.
+How do firm wage constraints affect the responses of wages and labor market flows to shocks?
+Can they help explain why wages vary so little while unemployment varies so much over the business cycle?

-A side-by-side comparison of the baseline firm wage model and the unconstrained competitive search model reveals that the firm wage model features clearly more rigid wages over the business cycle than the unconstrained model.
-To illustrate, Figure 1 plots impulse responses to a one percent increase in labor productivity in the two model environments, parameterized to maintain the steady-state levels of unemployment, wages and profits the same across models as described.
-As the figure shows, the wage increase in the firm wage model is about a quarter of that in the unconstrained model, where the increase is almost identical to that of productivity.
-This means that the profitability of hiring rises more in the firm wage model, while in the unconstrained model the increase in wages absorbs the bulk of the increase in productivity, leaving limited room for the profitability of hiring to increase.
-This results in an increase in the vacancy-unemployment ratio that is an order of magnitude greater in the firm wage model, with equally significant amplification in the increase in vacancies and drop in unemployment.34
+A side-by-side comparison of the two models shows that the firm wage model features clearly more rigid wages in response to aggregate shocks than the unconstrained model.
+To illustrate, Figure 1 plots impulse responses to a one percent positive shock to labor productivity across the two models, parameterized to maintain the steady-state levels of unemployment, wages and profits the same across models as described.
+As the figure shows, the wage increase in the firm wage model is only about a quarter of that in the unconstrained model, where the wage increase is almost identical to that of productivity.
+The profitability of